sonertari/SSLproxy/README.md

 - Connections from users in DivertUsers, if defined, are diverted to listening programs.
 - Connections from users in PassUsers, if defined, are simply passed through to their original destinations.
+SSLproxy engages the Passthrough mode for that purpose.
-- Users not listed in DivertUsers or PassUsers are blocked.
+- if both DivertUsers and PassUsers are defined, users not listed in either of the lists are blocked.
+SSLproxy simply terminates their connections.
-- If no DivertUsers list is defined, only users *not* listed in PassUsers are diverted to listening programs.
+- If *no* DivertUsers list is defined, only users *not* listed in PassUsers are diverted to listening programs.

 These user control lists can be defined globally or per-proxyspec.

-### Servers excluded from SSL inspection
+### Excluding sites from SSL inspection

 PassSite option allows certain SSL sites to be excluded from SSL inspection.
-If a PassSite matches SNI or common names in the SSL certificate, the connection is passed through the proxy without being diverted to the listening program.
+If a PassSite matches the SNI or common names in the SSL certificate of a connection, that connection is passed through the proxy without being diverted to the listening program.
+SSLproxy engages the Passthrough mode for that purpose.
 For example, sites requiring client authentication can be added as PassSite.

 Per-site filters can be defined using client IP addresses, users, and